'Call It Love' to 'Our Blooming Youth': Promising K-dramas releasing this February

-With the year 2023 beginning with extremely well-made Korean shows one after another, binge-watching upcoming K-dramas appears more addictive than ever.
+With 2023 beginning with extremely well-made K-shows, binge-watching new Korean dramas has become more addictive than ever.
 Bringing some of the best big-budget fantasy, historical, romantic and twisted survival tales into motion, the Korean drama world proves the enormous popularity of Korean pop culture and entertainment — their success being a validation of the unstoppable Hallyu wave.

 So much so that the Ministry of Culture, Sports and Tourism recently revealed “a four-year plan to spend a total of 4.8 trillion won ($3.66 billion) in financially supporting the production of streaming content,” as per The Korea Herald.